VisheshDev/Core-PHP-SMS/README.md

 # Core-PHP-SMS
-This project will be based on core PHP7.
+This SMS project will be based on core PHP7.